Moment

 Street & Lifestyle Candids

 The iPhone has always been damn good at lifestyle captures.
-Its highly intuitive focal length and automatic exposure adjustments leave plenty of room for crisp detail in every photo aspect, ensuring a good memory is well captured.
-It's obvious why it's one of our favorite smartphone cameras today and why billions of users trust Apple as their everyday camera.
+Its highly intuitive focal length and automatic exposure adjustments leave plenty of room for crisp detail in every photo, ensuring a good memory is well captured.
+It's obvious why it's one of our favorite smartphone cameras today, and billions of users trust Apple as their everyday camera.

-And while their somewhat-phony feature names don't excite me, I'm always able to see the results on an optical level once I get the phone.
-Apple's latest Deep Fusion is implemented earlier in the capturing process to enable more colors and brighter details.
-The most significant step for low light Photonic Engine will be the furthest step forward in curating images with the most advanced smartphone technology.
+While their somewhat phony feature names don't excite me, I'm always able to see the results on an optical level once I get the phone.
+Apple's long-awaited Deep Fusion is implemented earlier in the capturing process to enable more colors and brighter details.
+The most significant step for the low-light Photonic Engine will be the furthest step forward in curating images with the most advanced smartphone technology.

 Premium Flash

-Apple's flagships' flash enhancements pose a fun twist to night shots, selfies, and memory banks.
-A better quality flash has a more significant impact than you think, especially when you're quickly shooting memories on the fly and want a high-quality light source to illuminate what's ahead.
-A new Adaptive True Tone flash has been completely redesigned with an array of nine LEDs that change patterns based on the chosen focal length.
+Apple's flagships' flash enhancements add a fun twist to night shots, selfies, and memory banks.
+A better-quality flash has a more significant impact than you think, especially when you're quickly shooting memories on the fly and want a high-quality light source to illuminate what's ahead.
+A new Adaptive True Tone flash has been completely redesigned with nine LEDs that change patterns based on the focal length.

 Better Telephoto

 I'm surprised at how often I use the telephoto lens on my iPhone.
-It was never a feature worth pixel peeping due to its shortcomings, but the iPhone 13 models proved me wrong.
+Due to its shortcomings, it was never a feature worth pixel-peeping, but the iPhone 13 models proved me wrong.
 As an avid hiker, nature enthusiast, and architectural lover, sometimes I require a zoom-in crop to perfect my composition.
-The telephoto lens offers added support for those needing something beyond the Main Camera's basic functionalities.
+The telephoto lens supports those needing something beyond the Main Camera's basic functionalities.

 In addition, the Telephoto cameras will also offer Apple's latest installed Photonic Engine.
 This feature enables a dramatic upsurge in quality by applying Deep Fusion earlier in the imaging process to deliver impressive detail, preserve subtle textures, maintain better color, and boast more information in a single image.